 Chance honored by Obama, '90s nostalgia rules at BET Awards

-Regina Hall, from left, Tiffany Haddish, Jada Pinkett Smith and Queen Latifah present the lifetime achievement award at the BET Awards at the Microsoft Theater on Sunday, June 25, 2017, in Los Angeles.
-Regina Hall, from left, Tiffany Haddish, Jada Pinkett Smith and Queen Latifah present the lifetime achievement award at the BET Awards at the Microsoft Theater on Sunday, June 25, 2017, in Los Angeles.
+Host Leslie Jones performs a skit at the BET Awards at the Microsoft Theater on Sunday, June 25, 2017, in Los Angeles.
+Host Leslie Jones performs a skit at the BET Awards at the Microsoft Theater on Sunday, June 25, 2017, in Los Angeles.

 Add your comments below